 - Net Carbs: 8g per serving

-- If desired, you can add 4 cups of cooked, shredded chicken to bump up the protein and make this a full meal.
+- To Increase the Protein: If desired, you can add 4 cups of cooked, shredded chicken to bump up the protein and make this a full meal.

 This post was first published on An Edible Mosaic on December 31, 2018.
 It was updated with more information on January 5, 2022.